top of page

 The GRI Event Staff will provide a package with director information, wrist bands for crew (10 provided per band) and additional staff passes (10 provided per band).
-Additional wrist bands for crew can be purchased at the rate of $10 each from the GRI Event Staff with cash only.
-Additional staff badges (limit 2 additional) can be purchased at the rate of $15 each from the GRI event staff with cash only.
-For directors looking to purchase additional passes with a credit card, the transaction will need to be completed at the admissions tent at the entrance of the stadium.
+Additional wrist bands for crew can be purchased at the rate of $12 each from the GRI Event Staff with cash only.

 Bus and Equipment Truck Parking on Campus

 Buses and equipment trucks will be directed to assigned parking spots by the GRI Event Staff.
 It is recommended that buses back into parking spots where necessary to make it easier to pull out of the lot at the end of the festival.
 It is important that these vehicles park where directed as the staff will be managing additional incoming bands as well as keeping the lot clear of traffic.

 Props and front-line ensemble equipment can be stored around each school's vehicles in the equipment truck parking lot when not in use.
 If additional storage is needed, please coordinate with the GRI Event Staff prior to arrival.

 Front-Line Ensemble Warm-Ups & Performance